Frederick Funston: World War I and death

-Shortly before the American entry into World War I, in April 1917, President Woodrow Wilson favored Funston to head any American Expeditionary Force (AEF) that would be sent overseas.
-His intense focus on work led to health problems, first with a case of indigestion in January 1917, followed a month later by a fatal heart attack at the age of 51 in San Antonio, Texas.
+Just prior to the American entry into World War I, in April 1917, President Woodrow Wilson had favored Funston to head any American Expeditionary Force (AEF) that would be sent overseas.
+Funston's intense focus on his work led to health problems: first, with a case of indigestion in January 1917, followed a month later by a fatal heart attack at the age of 51 in San Antonio, Texas.

 In the moments before his death, Funston was relaxing in the lobby of the St. Anthony Hotel in San Antonio, listening to an orchestra play The Blue Danube waltz.
-After commenting, "How beautiful it all is," he collapsed from a massive, painful heart attack (myocardial infarction) and died.
+After commenting, "How beautiful it all is," he collapsed from a massive heart attack and died.
 He was holding six-year-old Inez Harriett Silverberg in his arms.

 Douglas MacArthur, then a major, had the unpleasant duty of breaking the news to President Wilson and Secretary of War Newton D. Baker.
 As MacArthur explained in his memoirs, "had the voice of doom spoken, the result could not have been different.
 The silence seemed like that of death itself.
 You could hear your own breathing."